moodleou/moodle-quizaccess_honestycheck/Readme.md

 ### Install using git

 Or you can install using git.
-Type this commands in the root of your Moodle install
+Type these commands in the root of your Moodle install

     git clone https://github.com/moodleou/moodle-quizaccess_honestycheck.git mod/quiz/accessrule/honestycheck
     echo '/mod/quiz/accessrule/honestycheck/' >> .git/info/exclude